dekoza/mtgpl/docs/_sources/SOK.rst.txt

    |mana_2|: Deathknell Kami gets +1/+1 until end of turn.
 Sacrifice it at the beginning of the next end step.

-   Soulshift 1 (When this creature dies, you may return target Spirit card with converted mana cost 1 or less from your graveyard to your hand.)
+   Soulshift 1 (When this creature dies, you may return target Spirit card with mana value 1 or less from your graveyard to your hand.)

 :mtgtip:`Deathmask Nezumi<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/4/743e38d1-b1cd-4828-ad3d-529a9f882115.jpg?1562494629|https://scryfall.com/card/sok/66/deathmask-nezumi?utm_source=api>`